 Nonprofit corporations, by definition, exist not to make money but to fulfill one of the purposes recognized by federal law: charitable, educational, scientific, or literary.
 Under state and federal tax laws, however, as long as a nonprofit corporation is organized and operated for a recognized nonprofit purpose and has secured the proper tax exemptions, it can take in more money than it spends to conduct its activities.

 In other words, your nonprofit can make a profit.
 Whether or not a nonprofit's income is taxable depends on whether the activities are related to the nonprofit's purpose.

 Tax-exempt nonprofits often make money as a result of their activities and use it to cover expenses.
 This income can be essential to an organization's survival.
-As long as a nonprofit's activities are associated with the nonprofit's purpose, any profit made from them isn't taxable.
+As long as a nonprofit's activities are associated with the nonprofit's purpose, any profit made from them isn't taxable as "income."

 Let's take as an example a group called Friends of the Library, Inc. It's a 501(c)(3) (which means it has a federal tax exemption), organized to encourage the appreciation of literature and to raise money to support and improve the local public library.
 It makes a profit from a lecture series featuring famous authors and from an annual volunteer-run sale of donated books.

 Because these activities are educational and literary in nature, they do not jeopardize the group's tax-exempt status, and the proceeds are not taxable.
 The organization may use this income for its own operating expenses (including salaries for officers and staff) or for the benefit of the local library.
 What it cannot do is distribute any of the income to the nonprofit's officers, directors, or others connected with Friends of the Library.

 Sometimes nonprofits make money in ways that aren't related to their nonprofit purposes.
 While nonprofits can usually earn unrelated business income ("UBI") without jeopardizing their nonprofit status, they have to pay corporate income taxes on it, under both state and federal corporate tax rules.
 (Generally, the first $1,000 of unrelated income is not taxed, but the remainder is.)